pingidentity/terraform-provider-pingfederate/docs/data-sources/idp_sp_connection.md

 Required:

 - `name` (String) The name of the configuration field.

+Optional:

+- `encrypted_value` (String) For encrypted or hashed fields, this attribute contains the encrypted representation of the field's value, if a value is defined.
+Either this attribute or `value` must be specified.
 - `value` (String, Sensitive) The sensitive value for the configuration field.
+Either this attribute or `encrypted_value` must be specified`.

 <a id="nestedatt--sp_browser_sso--adapter_mappings--adapter_override_settings--plugin_descriptor_ref--tables"></a>